 In the afternoon we will take a stunning drive skirting Lake Wakitipu en route to Te Anau where we will be staying for two nights.

-On our second day we will visit the world heritage area of Milford Sound, Fiordland.
-It is a spectacular drive along the Eglington Valley past the mirror lakes through the Homer Tunnel to Milford where we will take a one and a half hour scenic luncheon cruise before our return to our hotel in Te Anau for the night
+From Te Anau we will take a day trip to visit the world heritage area of Milford Sound, Fiordland.
+It is a spectacular drive along the Eglington Valley past the mirror lakes through the Homer Tunnel to Milford.
+We will take a 1.5 hr cruise of the sound out to the Tasman Sea as we enjoy a picnic lunch pack before our return to shore.
+We then make our return journey to our hotel in Te Anau for the night

 On 22 February 2011 the city of Christchurch was hit by a devastating 6.3 earthquake.
 These have continued to shake the city ever since.
 This had devastating effects to the city and to New Zealand as a whole.
 There was destruction to some of Christchurch’s major icons not to mention the lives lost and people who lost their homes and businesses.